European Heritage Days 2025: Discover the Caux Palace

 GUIDED TOURS

 Thank you for your interest in our guided tours during the European Heritage Days.
-Registration will open on 26 August on the Montreux-Riviera Tourist Office website.
+You can register on the Montreux-Riviera Tourist Office website.

 - Participants per group: 20 max